LiuxhRobotAI/awesome-learning/README.md

 # awesome-learning
 A list of topics of interest.
-This list includes some very useful and recommended open books, platforms, tools and websites for AI technologies, computer vision, simutanues localization and mapping(SLAM), control technologies of robotics and some very usefull tutorials for robot technologies.
+This list includes some very useful and recommended open books, platforms, tools and websites for AI technologies, computer vision, simultaneous localization and mapping(SLAM), control technologies of robotics and some very useful tutorials for robot technologies.

 ## Contents